hatlabs/SH-RPi-hardware/README.md

 Installation
 ------------

 Until a proper `setup.py` file has been written, the executable needs to be manually installed.

 First, install the required dependency:

     sudo pip3 install RPi

-Then, copy `sk_power_monitor` to `/usr/local/bin`.
-This should already allow running the script.
+Then, copy `pi_super_ups.py` to `/usr/local/bin/pi-super-ups`.
+This
+should already allow running the script.
 However, since calling `poweroff` requires elevated privileges, it is done using `sudo`.
 Give your preferred user permissions to call `poweroff` without a password by running `sudo visudo` and adding the following line:

     pi ALL = NOPASSWD: /sbin/poweroff

 Finally, to run the script automatically as a service, copy `sk_power_monitor.service` to `/etc/systemd/system`.